Young Ambassadors Programme (YAP)

 - To contribute to and promote a richer mutual understanding of beliefs, values, identity, history and cultures through a collective learning experience

-- A training programme that will support your efforts in transforming your community and will equip you with tools for social change, dialogue and peacebuilding
+A twelve days training programme that will support youre fforts in transforming your community and will equip you with tools for social change, dialogue and peacebuilding

-- The opportunity to become part of a European community of young changemakers who are working towards change, starting with themselves, and supporting each other in this process
+- The opportunity to become part of a European community of young changemakers and friends who are working towards change, starting with themselves, and supporting each other in this process

-- who demonstrate a strong interest in or active participation in civil society initiatives, NGOs, political organizations and structures
+- Who demonstrate a strong interest or active participation in civil society initiatives, NGOs, political organizations and structures

-- who are citizens or residents of Switzerland, Sweden, UK, Romania, Germany, Turkey and Ukraine
+- Who are citizens or residents of Switzerland, Sweden, UK, Romania, Germany, the Netherlands, Denmark and Ukraine

 The cost of the programme is almost entirely subsidized by our funders.
-Participants from Switzerland, Sweden, UK, Romania, Germany, Turkey and Ukraine (the partner countries in the project) are expected to pay the 50 CHF registration fee plus a 150 CHF contribution fee towards the programme.
+Participants from Switzerland, Sweden, UK, Romania, Germany, the Netherlands, Denmark and Ukraine (the partner countries in the project) are expected to pay the 50 CHF registration fee plus a 150 CHF contribution fee towards the programme.

 If you would like to apply but you cannot afford the contribution fee, please email us.
-Event-related travel costs will be reimbursed (up to 400 CHF/person for participants from Sweden, UK, Romania, Germany, Turkey and Ukraine, and up to 50 CHF/person for participants from Switzerland).
+Event-related travel costs will be reimbursed (up to 400 CHF/person for participants from Sweden, UK, Romania, Germany, Denmark, the Netherlands and Ukraine, and up to 50 CHF/person for participants from Switzerland).

-Participants from other countries than the partnering ones are warmly invited to apply and participate, but there are no secured funds to cover their costs, and they will be expected to cover the total participation costs (1,200 CHF + 50 CHF registration fee), together with all related travel expenses.
+Participants from other countries than the partnering ones are warmly invited to apply and participate, but there are no secured funds to cover their costs, and they will beexpected to cover the total participation costs (1,380 CHF + 50 CHF registration fee), together with all related travel expenses.

 This cost covers:

-- A full ten days’ training programme of discussion groups, reflection groups, training tracks, plenaries, evening entertainment and cultural events
+- A full twelve days’ training programme of discussion groups, reflection groups, training tracks, plenaries, evening entertainment and cultural events

 - Meals and refreshments (three meals a day plus coffee/tea breaks)